Emergent $\Lambda$CDM cosmology from a measure-induced deformation of the Newtonian action: Summary and discussions

 From an ontological perspective, while the $\Lambda$CDM paradigm relies on several independent energy components to account for the different cosmological epochs, within the fractional Newtonian framework these behaviors emerge as distinct regimes of a single underlying gravitational structure.
 In this sense, the parameter $\alpha$ does not represent a new physical entity, but rather quantifies a structural deformation away from the Newtonian limit, which endogenously generates the effective dynamics associated with the various cosmic eras.
-This single parameter thus allows for a unified reinterpretation of the cosmic history, while leaving open the possibility that a more complete analysis of additional cosmological regimes, including earlier phases and the perturbations \cite{Rasouli:2026hfy, Rasouli:2026vei}, may further illuminate the full scope of this framework.